 The North Lake basin (Basin 5) covers approximately 543 square miles, and accounts for 6 percent of Vermont's land area.
 The basin occupies major parts of Chittenden, Grand Isle Counties and lesser parts of Franklin and Addison Counties.
-The entire watershed includes 23 towns and is roughly 37% forest, 35% agriculture, and 13% developed area including roads with the remainder including surface waters.
-This Tactical Basin Plan (TBP) provides a detailed description of current watershed conditions and identifies water quality focused strategies to protect and restore the Basin's surface waters.
+The watershed includes 23 towns and is roughly 37% forest, 35% agriculture, and 13% developed land with surface waters covering the remaining area.
+This Tactical Basin Plan (TBP) provides a detailed description of current watershed conditions and identifies water quality focused strategies to protect and restore the basin's surface waters.

-Although many surface waters monitored meet or exceed the Vermont water quality standards, there are waters in need of restoration and continued monitoring.
+Although many surface waters monitored meet or exceed the Vermont Water Quality Standards, there are waters in need of restoration and continued monitoring.
 In addition to Lake Champlain, segments of 14 rivers are impaired and identified for restoration.
 In addition, two inland lakes and Lake Champlain have aquatic invasive species at the nuisance level and one in-land lake has increasing nutrient levels.

-Chapter 3 also includes progress reporting and target setting for Phase 3 of the Lake Champlain Phosphorus Total Maximum Daily Load (TMDL) Implementation Plan.
+Chapter 3 includes progress reporting and target setting for Phase 3 of the Lake Champlain Phosphorus Total Maximum Daily Load (TMDL) Implementation Plan.
 Only the North Lake basin's contribution to Lake Champlain is addressed in this TBP.

-Sector-based strategies are proposed to meet overall protection and restoration goals, as well as strategies to achieve targets of the Lake Champlain Phosphorus TMDL, with a focus on voluntary participation and project implementation by watershed partners and the Basin's Clean Water Service Provider.
+Sector-based strategies are proposed to meet overall protection and restoration goals, as well as strategies to achieve targets of the Lake Champlain Phosphorus TMDL, with a focus on voluntary participation and project implementation by watershed partners and the basin's Clean Water Service Provider.
 Fifty detailed strategies (summarized in Table 1) and 24 monitoring priorities are recommended for the next five years.
 Monitoring priorities have been identified to fill data gaps, track changes in water quality condition, and identify waters for reclassification and Class I wetland designation.

 Table 1.
-Focus areas and priority strategies for restoration and protection (see Acronyms on page 153)
+Focus areas and priority strategies for restoration and protection (see Acronyms on page141).